Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 The simple answer is, whenever you can.

-Not only do value objects make the code more expressive and encapsulate business logic that tends to spread apart, but the pattern makes the code safer.
+Not only do value objects make the code more expressive,

-Since value objects are immutable, the value objects’ behavior is free of side effects and is thread safe.
+And encapsulate business logic that tends to spread apart,
+But the pattern makes the code safer.

 From a business domain perspective,
 A useful rule of thumb is to use value objects for the domain’s elements that describe properties of other objects.
-This namely applies to properties of entities.

 The examples you saw earlier used value objects to describe a person, including their ID, name, phone numbers, email, and so on.
 Other examples of using value objects include various statuses, passwords, and more business domain–specific concepts that can be identified by their values and thus do not require an explicit identification field.